KONRADS098/markdown-blog/content/thoughts/context-engineering-series/03-start-simple/index.md

 date = "2025-11-02T12:00:00+01:00"
 description = "Simple architectures with exceptional context engineering beat complex multi-agent systems.
-Learn when to use single agents, sub-agents, and when multi-agent coordination is actually justified." draft = false
+Learn when to use single agents, sub-agents, and when multi-agent coordination is actually justified." draft = false series_order = 3
 +++

 <div class="tldr">
 <strong>TLDR:</strong> The best coding agents are simple `while(tool_use)` loops with exceptional context engineering.
 Multi-agent systems introduce coordination overhead, cascading failures, and state synchronization problems. <mark>Start simple</mark>.
 Master context engineering first.
 Add coordination only when you've exhausted single-agent optimization.
 </div>

 > This is part 3 of a series on context engineering.
-Start with [Signal Is the Bottleneck](/thoughts/signal-is-the-bottleneck/) or read [Context Engineering: The Stack](/thoughts/context-engineering-stack/) first.
+Start with [Signal Is the Bottleneck](/thoughts/context-engineering-series/01-signal-bottleneck/) or read [Context Engineering: The Stack](/thoughts/context-engineering-series/02-the-stack/) first.

 Context engineering is about extracting <mark>signal</mark> from noise.
-We've covered [why signal is the bottleneck](/thoughts/signal-is-the-bottleneck/) and [how to maximize it through retrieval, ranking, and pruning](/thoughts/context-engineering-stack/).
+We've covered [why signal is the bottleneck](/thoughts/context-engineering-series/01-signal-bottleneck/) and [how to maximize it through retrieval, ranking, and pruning](/thoughts/context-engineering-series/02-the-stack/).

 Now let's talk about why simple architectures win.